Compound-Complex Sentences

 Summary

 Compound-complex sentences are an essential part of the English language.
-They enable us to express complex ideas and thoughts, but they can also be challenging to master.
-Remember to strike a balance between complexity and clarity and avoid using too many coordinating conjunctions in a single sentence.
+They enable us to express complex ideas and thoughts but can also be challenging to master.
+Remember to balance complexity and clarity and avoid using too many coordinating conjunctions in a single sentence.
 With practice, you can become proficient in using compound-complex sentences in your writing.
 Good luck!

 l know right thank u so much guys.(づ ◕‿◕ )づ